Four things to know about Hasaacas Ladies' star Evelyn Badu

 First player to win back-to-back MVP

-Badu, following her two MVPs, is now the first player at the tournament to win the accolade back-to-back.
+Following her two MVPs, Badu is now the first player at the tournament to win the accolade back-to-back.

 Firt to score in two consecutive games